t0saki/xAI-Image-Gen-API-Refine/README-en.md

 [English](README-en.md) | [中文](README.md)

 This Cloudflare Worker serves as a proxy for the xAI API, specifically handling image generation requests and preserving only the parameters supported in the documentation.
-When using clients like Open-WebUI, you must fill in the image resolution, which will cause failed requests to prompt `The size parameter is not supported at the moment.
+When clients like Open-WebUI use the grok-2-image model, you must fill in the image resolution, which will cause failed requests to prompt `The size parameter is not supported at the moment.
 Leave it empty.` This project filters out unsupported parameters to avoid this issue.

 ## Features